kubernetes-retired/multi-tenancy/incubator/hnc/docs/user-guide/concepts.md

 can either query such objects directly, or via `kubectl hns describe NAMESPACE`.
 The event will include machine-readable and human-readable information about the problem, and will generally require human intervention to resolve.

-> _Note: HNC v0.5 reported issues with objects as part of the non-standard
-> condition schema.
-These have been removed and replaced by standard Events in
-> HNC v0.6 since events are more standard, scalable and loggable._

 <a name="admin-labels-read">